Allison Quick, MDThe James Cancer Center

 - Gynecologic Cancers

-I am a radiation oncologist who specializes in treating patients who have been diagnosed with breast cancer or gynecologic cancers.
+I am a radiation oncologist who specializes in treating patients who have been diagnosed with gynecologic cancers.

-My breast cancer clinical interests are prone radiation, 3D conformal radiation, intensity modulated radiation therapy, and deep inspiration breath hold for cardiac sparing.
-In gynecologic cancers, my clinical interests include conformal radiation, intensity modulated radiation therapy, high dose rate intracavitary and interstitial brachytherapy.
+My clinical interests include conformal radiation, intensity modulated radiation therapy, and high dose rate intracavitary and interstitial brachytherapy.

-My scientific work focuses on the effects of radiation therapy in treating malignancies and side effects associated with brachytherapy, which is treatment that is based on the insertion of radioactive implants directly into the affected tissue.
-Brachytherapy can negatively impact sexual function and quality of life for women with early-stage endometrial cancer, for example.
-In my clinical practice and research, I focus on treating the cancer with minimal, if any, side effects such as sexual dysfunction.
+My scientific work focuses on cancer survivorship and side effects associated with radiation therapy and brachytherapy, which is the treatment that is based on the insertion of radioactive implants directly into the affected tissue.

 Education and Background